pahennig/identity-protection-stream/README.md

     <img src="img/use_case.png" width=500>
 </div>

-Given the fact that a particular user might trigger an alert in the future, ensure you also have a TTL for the exception list or any sort of automation in place (e.g., Once user changes his/her password, the list is updated accordingly)
+Given the fact that a particular user might trigger another alert in the future, ensure you also have a TTL for the exception list or any sort of automation in place (e.g., Once user changes his/her password, the list is updated accordingly)